Backup & Restore #

 Status: CREATING

-This will show you how to restore a backup for a given Service.
+This will show you how to restore a manual backup for a given Service.

 For a restore, you have two options:

-Restoring a backup will not purge existing data for the service.
-Existing data will be kept and the backup is restored “on top” of it.
-See Restore backup to a new Service to learn how to import an earlier backup from SetOps or somewhere else.
+Restoring a manual backup will not purge existing data for the service.
+Existing data will be kept and the manual backup is restored “on top” of it.
+See Restore manual backup to a new Service to learn how to import an earlier manual backup from SetOps or somewhere else.

 Restore an existing service #